FedCC: Robust Federated Learning against Model Poisoning Attacks: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We propose FedCC, a simple yet novel detection and aggregation method for FL, to defend against model poisoning attacks (untargeted model poisoning and targeted backdoor attacks) by comparing the CKA of PLRs of local and global models and averaging the selected local model parameters. \item We justify that PLR is the most distinguishable and indicative feature to classify malicious and benign clients by measuring the distance between two clusters of clients. \item We empirically show that CKA is the most sensitive and accurate metric to measure similarities between differently trained models, especially when data are non-IID, and the server does not have any knowledge about clients or any centralized data. \item We empirically demonstrated the effectiveness of FedCC for defending against model poisoning attacks.
-Our experimental results show that comparing the CKA of PLRs is more reliable in filtering malicious clients out than using first-order statistics.
-FedCC outperforms existing defenses even when data are non-IID. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We propose FedCC, a novel and scalable defense method that uses CKA of PLRs and performs layer-wise weighted aggregation of model parameters to defend against model poisoning attacks. \item We demonstrate that PLRs provide a highly distinguishable feature for detecting malicious clients by measuring the discrepancy between clusters of clients. \item We justify the use of CKA as an accurate and sensitive similarity measure for comparing models, even in non-IID settings, when the server has no access to client data. \item We empirically validate the effectiveness of FedCC through extensive experiments, showing that it outperforms existing defenses, especially in non-IID scenarios. \end{itemize}